curv3d/curv/ideas/compiler/IRep.md

 # IR (Intermediate Representation) 2018
+This is a huge project that comprises both a more powerful GL compiler, and a more efficient interpreter.
+It is too big to digest in one piece.
+For just the GL compiler part, see `New_GL_Compiler`.

 ## Nov 2017: New Compiler
 Primary goal: to expand the subset of Curv useable in GL code.